yoeo/guesslang/docs/typehints.rst

   message: str = "SUCCESS"
   status_code: int = cast(int, message)
   # OK: "status_code" static type have been converted from "str" to "int"
-  #   BUT "status_code" class is "str", like "message".
+  #     BUT "status_code" run-time class is still "str".
   #     Python objects run-time classes are not affected by static type casting.

   print(status_code)  # prints «SUCCESS»

 Data holders: NamedTuple, @dataclass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are at least twoo ways to create data holder classes that takes advantage
+There are at least two ways to create data holder classes that takes advantage
 of type hints:

 * ``NamedTuple``
   base class defined in
   `typing standard module <https://docs.python.org/3/library/typing.html#typing.NamedTuple>`_
-  and compatible with **Python >= 3.6**
+  and compatible with **Python 3.6+**
 * ``@dataclass`` decorator defined in
   `dataclasses standard module <https://docs.python.org/3/library/dataclasses.html#module-level-decorators-classes-and-functions>`_
-  and compatible with **Python >= 3.7**
+  and compatible with **Python 3.7+**

 They are replacements and/or complements to ``collections.namedtuple``.

 Here is an example using ``@dataclass``:

 .. code-block:: python